 - Third: to provide an excellent resource for those who want to manage their disability-related needs in the most independent way possible.

-- Fourt: to create and provide a safe and friendly environment for individuals to hear and learn about disability services, resources and opportunities.
+- Fourth: to create and provide a safe and friendly environment for individuals to hear and learn about disability services, resources and opportunities.

-The VOICE organization was started in the fall of 1993 and has been meeting every month since that time.
-In October 2008 VOICE celebrated its’ 15th year of regular monthly meetings.
+The VOICE organization was started in the fall of 1993 and has been meeting since that time.